Bsamuel-tech/Smart-Home-Lighting-System-Project-by-coe_group1/README.md

 This project implements a Smart Home Lighting System that automatically controls room lights using PIR motion sensors and a photoresistor for ambient light detection.
 It features multiple control modes (automatic, manual, and voice commands) and provides real-time feedback via an LCD display and Serial Monitor.

-Developed in Tinkercad for simulation, this system is ideal for home automation, energy efficiency, and embedded systems learning.
+Developed in Wokwi for simulation, this system is ideal for home automation, energy efficiency, and embedded systems learning.

-✨ Features
+# ✨ Features
 Motion-Activated Lighting → Lights turn on only when motion is detected and ambient light is low.

-Three Control Modes:
+### Three Control Modes:

 Automatic Mode (default) – Smart sensor-based control.